fabianmarinog/LearningMachineLearning/README.md

  3.7 Create a file `~/.matplotlib/matplotlibrc` there and add the following code: backend: `TkAgg` http://stackoverflow.com/questions/21784641/installation-issue-with-matplotlib-python

  3.8 Done. it shows the graphic.

+ 4. Let’s Write a Pipeline - Using training and testing data to understand what it means to "learn" from data.

+ 4.1 create pipeline.py

+ 4.2 In repo type 'python pipeline.py'

+ 4.3 predictions dataset should appear. done.

+ 4.4 check the difference between DecisionTree and KNeighbors classifiers.
+Result is a difference of accuracy, 0.9866 for Tree and 0.96 for KNeighbors.

+ 4.5 Running DecisionTree several times and accuracy is different each time, while KNeighbors is most of the times 0.96.